CONABIO/conabio-geonode/README.md

 DJANGO_SETTINGS_MODULE=geonode.local_settings python manage.py createsuperuser --username <name of superuser> -v 3 --email <email>
 ```

+You will be prompted for a password, type it twice.

 You can check that superuser was created entering to `db4geonode` docker container and using next query:

 ```